Australian National Boxing Federation

 Australian National Boxing Federation (ANBF) is the governing body for the sport of professional boxing in Australia.
+Established in 1965, the organisation oversees national championship titles, rankings, and regulations for professional boxing across the country.

+The ANBF operates alongside Boxing Australia, which governs amateur boxing and sanctions professional bouts and maintains national title structures.

 History

-The body was founded in 1965 as the Australian Boxing Federation.
+The organisation was founded in 1965 as the Australian Boxing Federation in an effort to establish a unified governing body for professional boxing in Australia.
 In 1980s, the body took its current name of Australian National Boxing Federation.
 In 1977, the Australian Boxing Federation joined the Oriental and Pacific Boxing Federation and Pan Asian Boxing Association.

 Structure

 The national body has four state member associations – Queensland, New South Wales, Victoria and South Australia.

 Current Champions

 Male Champions

 This table showing the male boxers who have won the Australian professional championship.